 In a short overview, which was published online in Angewandte Chemie, three scientists from organic chemistry report on the production of disinfectants at a German university in March and April of this year and call for support for research through synthetic studies on the new COVID-19 -Active substances on.
 For publication

 General trust in science and research has increased significantly against the background of the corona pandemic.
-This was the result of a population-representative survey by Wissenschaft im Dialog.
+This was the result of a population-representative survey conducted by Wissenschaft im Dialog.
 Almost three quarters of those surveyed say they trust science and research.
 Doctors and medical staff in particular enjoy great trust.
 The expertise of researchers is also very important to those surveyed in the corona crisis: 89 percent believe that scientific knowledge is important in order to slow down the corona pandemic in Germany.
-81 percent of those surveyed believe that political decisions in dealing with Corona should be based on scientific knowledge. additional Information
+81 percent of those surveyed believe that political decisions in dealing with Corona should be based on scientific knowledge.
+Further information

 The Federal Ministry of Education and Research (BMBF) is funding the establishment of a research network with 150 million euros.
 This is intended to bundle and strengthen research activities at university hospitals.
 The initiative is intended to bring together and evaluate the action plans, diagnostic and treatment strategies of as many German university hospitals as possible.
 As a result, structures and processes are to be created in the clinics that ensure the best possible care for those suffering from COVID-19.
 At the university clinics, the data on the treated COVID-19 patients are systematically recorded and bundled in a database.
 In this way, the medical histories or data on the constitution of the sick can be brought together.
 The national task force of the research network should ensure that the network works effectively without loss of time or friction.
 It serves to control and coordinate between university medicine and politics. additional Information